ChenSunMac/C-Shell-Toturial-CSC209/chapter6-process-signal-system-call/process.md

 ### PID and getpid()

 Each process has a process ID (PID), a positive integer that uniquely identifies the process on the system.
-Process IDs are used and returned by a variety of system calls.
+Process IDs are used and returned by a variety of **system calls**.
 ```c
 pid_t getpid(void);
 ```